What We Do

 Project: Advancing Our Understanding of Lucidity in Dementia

 People living with Alzheimer’s disease and related dementias experience progressive losses in memory and thinking abilities.
 Yet, lucid episodes, described as periods of a remarkable return to previous abilities and awareness, have been reported by family members and health care providers.
-The project is one of a handful being funded by the agency to accelerate scientific discoveries in this area.
-Unfortunately, our understanding of this phenomena is extremely limited, and no large-scale studies have attempted to prospectively identify and characterize these events.
 A better understanding of lucid episodes, particularly in advanced stages of dementia, has important implications for our understanding of disease progression, retained abilities, and care.
-Our team will lead one of the first large scale studies focused on lucidity in dementia, with the goal of advancing observational and computational linguistic approaches for capturing and characterizing these events and their distinguishing features.
-Funding: National Institue on Aging
+Our team will lead one of the first large -scale studies focused on lucidity in dementia, with the goal of advancing observational and computational linguistic approaches for capturing and characterizing these events and their distinguishing features.
+Funding: National Institute on Aging

 Project: The Personalized Approach and Targeted Interventions (PROACTIVE) Treatment Approach

 Neuropsychiatric symptoms (such as agitation) are common and persistent for persons with dementia and often increase in number and severity during hospitalization.
-To address the need for interventional approaches to managing neuropsychiatric symptoms in the acute care environment, we partnered with clinicians to develop, pilot, and evaluate the Personalized Approach and Targeted Interventions (PROACTIVE) Treatment Approach– a low-cost, multi-faceted, nurse-led intervention designed to improve prevention and management of dementia-related neuropsychiatric symptoms in acute care.
-An initial pilot evaluation of PROACTIVE Treatment Approach on an inpatient medical unit in a VHA hospital setting demonstrated decreases in prolonged use of antipsychotics, shorter lengths of stay, shorter duration of 1:1 observation, and greater confidence among nursing staff in managing neuropsychiatric symptoms.
-The PROACTIVE Treatment Approach has been sustained on this unit and is now being implemented on other units in the intervention hospital.
+To address the need for interventional approaches to managing neuropsychiatric symptoms in the acute care environment, we partnered with clinicians to develop, pilot, and evaluate the Personalized Approach and Targeted Interventions (PROACTIVE) Treatment Approach a low-cost, multi-faceted, nurse-led intervention designed to improve prevention and management of dementia-related neuropsychiatric symptoms in acute care.
 Funding: National Institute on Aging

 Project: The Stakeholders Understanding of Prevention Protection & Opportunities to Reduce Frequent Hospitalizations (SUPPORT) Study